Refrigeration Mechanic

 Salary And Job Outlook

 The salary for refrigeration mechanics can be determined by your industry, company, state, and experience.
-According to the Bureau of Labor Statistics, in 2022, refrigeration mechanics made an average of $57,460 a year.
+According to the Bureau of Labor Statistics, in 2023, refrigeration mechanics made an average of $59,620 a year, with the top 10 percent earning $84,250 or more.

 Maintenance and repair work will remain the mainstay for most HVAC professionals, but new installs will pop up every now and again.